 Tennis courts come in a range of different surfaces from the standard hard court to the rarer grass and clay courts.

 Clay is listed as Andy Murray’s favourite surface in his ITF profile.
-And while this might be the case it can’t be denied that it also the surface that he has seen the least success on.
+And while this might be the case it can’t be denied that it is also the surface that he has seen the least success on.
 An all-court player, Murray’s game works well on every surface, but given his two wins at Wimbledon as well as his Olympic gold medal, it would be fair to say that his favourite surface is grass!

 Serena Williams has been so dominant across her 23-year career that she has won extensively on every surface.
 She has won every Grand Slam at least three times having won both Wimbledon and the Australian Open seven times.
 However, according to Serena herself, clay is her favourite surface to play on.